sdkn104/VBA-CSV/README.md

 ## License

-This software is released under the [MIT](https://opensource.org/licenses/mit-license.php) License, see LICENSE.txt.
+This software is released under the [MIT](https://opensource.org/licenses/mit-license.php) License.